teltek/Galicaster-doc/GalicasterConfiguration/InputProfiles.md

 name = Profile
 execute = /home/user/script.sh
 ```
-#### Preview order
-The order of the tracks in a profile will define the position of the corresponding video feeds on the preview, from left to right.
-So, the first video track will be on the left, the second will be next to it and so on.

 #### Default profile
-The *default profile* is the set of tracks defined directly in Galicaster's configuration file.
+The *default profile* is the set of tracks defined directly in Galicaster's configuration file `conf-dist.ini`.
 Unlike the other profiles, it does not have a name and it is not defined in its own file within the `profiles` directory.
-Besides, the video preview positions are defined specifically under the screen section of the `conf-dist.ini` file.
 Our recommendation is to leave the *default profile* as it is – two mock video sources and one mock audio source – and define all your profiles in their own files under the `profiles` directory.

 ### Device modules